dgerabagi/aiascent-dev/src/Artifacts/A55 - V2V Academy - Glossary of Terms.md

 *   **Data Curation:** The professional discipline of identifying, gathering, organizing, and structuring raw information to create a high-signal, machine-readable asset (context) that empowers an AI to perform complex tasks with precision and reliability.
 It is the foundational practice of Context Engineering.
 *   **Data Curation Environment (DCE):** A VS Code extension designed to streamline the workflow of AI-assisted development.
 It provides tools for selecting context, managing parallel AI responses, and iterating on projects in a structured, auditable manner.
+*   **Data Labeling:** A specific type of annotation that focuses on classifying data by assigning predefined tags or categories to data points.
+It primarily answers the question "What is this?" (e.g., this image contains a "cat").
 *   **DCIA (Data Curator / Intelligence Analyst):** The peak archetype of the V2V pathway.
 A professional who combines the data-centric skills of a curator with the critical thinking and synthesis skills of an intelligence analyst.
 *   **Deliberate Practice:** A highly structured form of practice aimed at improving performance.
 It involves setting specific goals, maintaining intense focus, receiving immediate feedback, and constant refinement.